vlinecars/vlinecars.github.io/_posts/more-vlocity-upgrades.md

 http://www.rtbuvicloco.com.au/wp-content/uploads/2018/03/LocoLines-Edition-70.pdf

-VL75, the last of the current order for Vlocitys, has been delivered.
+VL75, the last of the current order for VLocitys, has been delivered.
 The next order, for four trains, VL76 -79, will has some differences.
 The most significant of these is: